jcolag/entropy-arbitrage/2021-09-13-programmer.md

 The [blog's code](https://github.com/jcolag/entropy-arbitrage-code) now has improvements that are entirely invisible to readers and are purely for my benefit.
 The deployment notifications that I get are now far clearer.
 I have also finally published the script that I run to keep the Internet Archive up to date.

 I wanted to add [Archive Today](https://archive.today/) to the script, because I think it has a more usable interface than the [Internet Archive](https://archive.org).
-However, they protect every page access with a [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA), which...I'd rather not go down the path of paying a shady company to farm out the piece-work to people who only solve these things for hours at a time.
+However, they protect every page access with a {% wiki CAPTCHA|CAPTCHA|en %}, which...I'd rather not go down the path of paying a shady company to farm out the piece-work to people who only solve these things for hours at a time.

 ## Quotation Extractor